Reference

 Polygon vs Bitcoin anchoring — what is the difference?

-What happens if ProofLedger disappears?
+What if ProofLedger disappears?

 Can ProofLedger be used in legal, insurance, or compliance matters?